v-pbartley/openhack-mc4h/Challenge-12/ReadMe.md

-# Challenge  12 - DICOM
+# Challenge-12 - DICOM

 ## Introduction

-Welcome to Challenge 12!
+Welcome to Challenge-12!

-Congratulations for almost reaching the end.
-Challenge 12 is a standalone challenge.
+Congratulations for almost reaching the end of this hack!
+Challenge-12 is a standalone challenge.
 This challenge is designed to help you become familiar with Medical Imaging basics.
-This challenge can be performed in either your personal/ organization subscription or the subscription provided for the live hack event.
+This challenge can be performed in either your personal/organization Azure subscription or the subscription provided for the live hack event.

 ## Background